abooij/haskell-wayland/README.md

 For haskell-wayland, you can find the equivalent in `Graphics.Wayland.Scanner`.
 Its purpose is to bind to the C wayland interface and marshall all values.

-To have haskell-wayland generate a haskell API to other such XML files (the `wayland.xml` is always generated), you'll want to copy what I did in `Graphics.Wayland.Internal.SpliceClient`, `Graphics.Wayland.Internal.SpliceClientInternal` and `Graphics.Wayland.Internal.SpliceClientTypes` (but this might change to fix what symbols that are exposed to the user).
+To have haskell-wayland generate a haskell API to other such XML files (the `wayland.xml` is always generated), you'll want to copy what I did in `Graphics.Wayland.Internal.SpliceClient`, `Graphics.Wayland.Internal.SpliceClientInternal` and `Graphics.Wayland.Internal.SpliceClientTypes`.
+The modules `Graphics.Wayland.Internal.SpliceClient` and `Graphics.Wayland.Internal.SpliceClientTypes` should be wholly exposed to the user.
-Only the first two are to be exported to the user (see `Graphics.Wayland.Client` and notice that `Graphics.Wayland.Internal.SpliceClientInternal` is absent).
+(See `Graphics.Wayland.Client` and notice that `Graphics.Wayland.Internal.SpliceClientInternal` is absent.)
 (Ditto for the Server-side.)

 ## Value marshalling ##

-Wherever possible, all C values are marshalled to Haskell equivalents.
+Wherever possible, C values are marshalled to Haskell equivalents.
 For the protocol API, this is done by `Graphics.Wayland.Scanner.Marshall`, and for the fixed api manually (but that's mostly trivial).

 The exceptions to this are e.g. the methods that give you access to the memory contained by a buffer (which as of writing I haven't implemented yet).